-The first local text number that the client asked about.
+The first local text number that the Text-Mapping says anything about.

 range-end

 The first local text number that the reply doesn't say anything about.
 This Text-Mapping tells the client about all existing texts from range-begin to (but not including) range-end.